seodn/webcontent/smooth-auto-panel-paint/car-parts.md

 ### Frequently Asked Questions
 ## Find Answers Regarding Individual Component Painting
+Here are answers to some of the most common questions customers ask about replacement bumper painting, colour matching, repair timelines, and component refinishing services.
 *   **Q: Can you match the colour of my car if the paint has faded?**
     *   *A:* Yes.
 We do not just mix paint by factory code.
 We scan your car’s actual panel with a digital spectrometer to match any sun-fading, ensuring a seamless blend.
 *   **Q: Do I need to leave my entire car at the shop if I only need a part painted?**